hangle/Notecard/documents/Commands/addCardSet.md

 <pre><code>    Person who discovered the New World
 </code></pre>

-<p>A CardSet providing the hint or probe must be optional.
+<p>An Add Card Set providing the hint or probe must be optional.
 Users <br />
-knowing the answer should not be encumbered with this CardSet  </p>
+knowing the answer should not be encumbered with unneeded information.</p>

 <p>The hint or probe CardSet is assigned to the '+Add' button. <br />
 User activation of this button presents the following commands: </p>